How to Scrape Yelp Data Using Python

 The second blob gives us many more data points like user reviews, images, timings, and special features of the business.
 It is important to note that one needs to manually analyze the HTML page for a single business, to understand which tags need to be extracted and what data points they contain.
 It is only after that analysis that we understood which BeautifulSoup tags to use.

 Once all the data points have been extracted from the two blobs, we save the final dict in a JSON file with the name “business_details.json”.
 You can also run this code on multiple Yelp webpages but you will need to create a looping mechanism for that and also append the data for each to an array.

 Understanding The Output

 The JSON file given below is the one that was generated when we ran the code and gave the link that we showed initially.
 One thing to note is that we trimmed the actual JSON that got generated to fit it in this document.
-We removed some “business_features”, “photo_urls”, “reviews” and retained timings only for Monday, Tuesday, and Wednesday.
+We removed some “business_features”, “photo_urls”, and “reviews” and retained timings only for Monday, Tuesday, and Wednesday.
 You can run the code on your local system to view the entire JSON file generated.

-You can see that we have the following data-points at our disposal.
+You can see that we have the following data points at our disposal.

 - Business Features